Skip to content

 Setting up request interception

-1. Open Burp Suite and navigate to Proxy > Intercept
+1. Open Burp Suite, go to Proxy > Intercept

 Submitting the registration form

-Fill in the signup form with arbitrary values:
+Fill in the form with whatever you want:

 Intercepted signup request in Burp Suite